CPJKU/beat_this/README.md

 ```bash
 python launch_scripts/preprocess_audio.py
 ```
-It will create monophonic 22 kHz wave files in `data/audio/mono_tracks`, convert those to spectrograms in `data/audio/spectrograms`, and finally create spectrogram bundles.
+It will create monophonic 22 kHz wave files in `data/audio/mono_tracks`, convert those to spectrograms in `data/audio/spectrograms`, and, finally, create spectrogram bundles.
 Intermediary files are kept and will not be recreated when rerunning the script.

 ## Reproducing metrics from the paper

 ### Requirements

-In addition to the [inference requirements](#requirements), computing evaluation metrics requires obtaining and setting up the GTZAN dataset as indicated above, and installing PyTorch Lightning, Pandas and `mir_eval`:
+In addition to the [inference requirements](#requirements), computing evaluation metrics requires installing PyTorch Lightning, Pandas, and `mir_eval`.
 ```bash
 pip install pytorch_lightning pandas mir_eval
 ```
+You also need to obtain and set up the annotations and spectrogram datasets [as indicated above](#data).
+Specifically, for commands that include `--datasplit test` it suffice to have the GTZAN dataset, while for commands that include  `--datasplit val` all other datasets are required.

 ### Command line